-All leased, hired or TDC owned vehicles are to be inspected for road-worthiness by the user on a daily basis.
+All leased, hired or TDC owned vehicles are to be inspected for roadworthiness by the user on a daily basis.
 As a minimum:

 - Drivers must complete the vehicle daily check and defects report.
-Any defect must be brought to the attention of a responsible manager as soon as possible; - All completed vehicle check and defects report forms must be handed into the transport office at the end of every week; - All forms must be completed legibly and in full; - Monthly checks will be carried out by Team Leaders/Supervisors who will keep a record of their findings; - Any concerns with the mechanical condition of a leased, hired or other company vehicle must be reported immediately to the Transport Services Manager and a defect sheet completed; - Drivers must maintain any leased, hired or company vehicle in a clean and tidy condition, with particular attention to the external vehicle cleanliness; - Drivers are not permitted to remove, make any additions or alterations to the standard livery of a leased or company vehicle or tamper with or fit additional equipment/accessories; - Drivers must ensure that the vehicle's load is safe and maximum gross weights and axle weights are not exceeded.
+Any defect must be brought to the attention of a responsible manager as soon as possible. - All completed vehicle check and defects report forms must be handed into the transport office at the end of every week. - All forms must be completed legibly and in full.

+- Team Leaders/Supervisors will keep a record of their findings and will carry out monthly checks. - Any concerns with the mechanical condition of a leased, hired or other company vehicle must be reported immediately to the Transport Services Manager and a defect sheet completed. - Drivers must maintain any leased, hired or company vehicle in a clean and tidy condition, with particular attention to the external vehicle cleanliness - Drivers are not permitted to remove, make any additions or alterations to the standard livery of a leased or company vehicle or tamper with or fit additional equipment/accessories; - Drivers must ensure that the vehicle's load is safe and maximum gross weights and axle weights are not exceeded.